-(1) Refers to all fees incurred in respect of audit services, being the professional services rendered by the external auditors for the audit and review of the Trust's financial statements, as well as services normally provided by the external auditors in connection with regulatory filings and engagements.
+- (1) Refers to all fees incurred in respect of audit services, being the professional services rendered by the external auditors for the audit and review of the Trust's financial statements, as well as services normally provided by the external auditors in connection with regulatory filings and engagements. - (2) Audit-Related Fees primarily relate to assurance engagements in respect of joint-venture property financial statements, common area maintenance statements and environmental reporting. - (3) Incurred in respect of tax advisory services. - (4) Refers to all fees for services not included in audit fees or tax fees.